1 Care of the mother

 1-18 How can you help a woman with morning sickness?

-Nausea especially in the mornings (“morning sickness”) is a common problem in the first three months of pregnancy but can continue later on in pregnancy.
+Nausea especially in the mornings (“morning sickness”) is a common problem.
+Morning sickness usually starts at about 6 weeks and ends at about 12 weeks of pregnancy but can last longer.
 There are a few simple things that help:

 - Eat a dry biscuit or piece of dry bread before getting up in the morning